Skip to content

 3. Error Handling: Each component includes appropriate exception handling and resource cleanup

-4. Performance Metrics: Batch processing methods include performance monitoring and optimization
+4. Performance Metrics: Batch processing methods include optimization

 5. Extension Points: New functionality can be added through well-defined extension mechanisms